GeetAtGit/Kanvelope/README.md

 # Kanvelope 📬✨

-> A playful, responsive Kanban board built with React, Tailwind CSS & Firebase! 🎉
+> **Kanvelope** is your go‐to playful Kanban board for personal and team productivity!
+Organize tasks in draggable lists, collaborate in real time with rich card details (descriptions, assignees, due dates, attachments), and upgrade to Premium for even more power.
+Built with React, Tailwind CSS & Firebase, Kanvelope makes work feel fun and fluid—no more lost sticky notes or forgotten deadlines! 🚀📋🎨

 ---
 ### Live Demo